corca-ai/adcio_android_plugins/adcio_agent/README.md

 An action to navigate back to the previous page in the agent's page.

-**💡 Important: If you use the app's own AppBar to enable POP of the AppBar's WebView, You must enable the following settings:**
+**Important: If you use the app's own AppBar to enable POP of the AppBar's WebView, You must enable the following settings:**

 ```kotlin
 val agent = AdcioAgent(..)